loettz/interview-process-survival/CONTRIBUTING.md

 0. fork the repository and clone
 1. create a branch: `git checkout -b branch-name`
 2. apply your changes and add meaningful commit messages
-3. push to your forked repository and submit a pull request
+3. push to your forked repository
+4. submit a pull request with a brief description of your changes
-4. wait for your pull request to be reviewed.
+5. wait for your pull request to be reviewed.